saichandmeda/Quadcare-Android_App/README.md

     https://github.com/saichandmeda/Quadcare-Android_App.git
 ```
 2. Open Andriod Studio and import the project to the location that you cloned the file.
-2. Download the unzip file it is going to look like this in your terminal "https://services.gradle.org/distributions/gradle-7.4-bin.zip", it should be 115.85 MB and should take a few minutes to download.
+3. Download the unzip file it is going to look like this in your terminal "https://services.gradle.org/distributions/gradle-7.4-bin.zip", it should be 115.85 MB and should take a few minutes to download.
+4. run the add on whichever device that you disire and it should work.

 ## Features

-- **Weather Updates:** Utilizes RESTful API calls to fetch the latest weather information.
-- **Customizable Layouts:** Supports various layouts for different user experiences.

 ## Usage